 Whale Watching Adventure Cruises aboard the Great Bear II

 Whale Watching cruises on B.C.'s North Coast.

-B.C.'s North Coast offers some of THE best Whale Watching on earth!
+B.C.'s Central and North Coast offers some of THE best Whale Watching on earth!
 Whales are drawn to these nutrient rich waters after long migrations.
 See below for our trips where Whale Watching is featured..
 OR..
 Contact us to design a Custom Whale Watching trip that is right for you.

 Our onboard naturalist will use HYDROPHONES so that you can enjoy the sounds that whales are making.

 FOCUS OF WHALE WATCHING CRUISES ON B.C.'S CENTRAL & NORTH COAST

 Experience unparalleled Whale Watching Cruises on British Columbia's central and north coast and take part in research and meet biologists that are studying these magnificent cetaceans.

 Onboard our ship each day, guests will become involved, if they wish, in the sighting and identification of the Humpback Whales that are being studied.
 Days will primarily be spent on the water, in the comfort of the ship, watching the many behaviours of the Humpbacks as they travel, feed, and interact.
 As the they surface, and blow, we will hear them from miles away-the clue to their whereabouts.